yuehanwang17mcp/big-data-spring2018/week-05/WS04_Raster.md

 ### Load Packages

-The top line here is new - we're importing `gdal` from the `osgeo` library.
+The top line here is new - we're importing `gdal` from the `osgeo` library, which is how Python interfaces with GDAL.

 ```python
 from osgeo import gdal